billyedmoore/Tube/backend/README.md

     // successfully Hijacked so you should still try to send an
     // error over http.
 An effort may be made in future to ensure
     // client can still be notified if failure occurs later.
   }

-  for {
-    select {
-    case data, ok := <- connection.incoming:
-      if !ok {
-        // Channel closed, signals the connection has been closed. return
-        }
-      fmt.Println("Recieved :" data)
-    }
-  }
 }